 Subsection (b) is technical and must be read closely with the definitions.
-It is meant to require separate netting on the patronage and nonpatronage sides if there are investor participants.
-Note there are other ways that participants may receive money from a cooperative (just like in other organizations: leases, loans, services for pay, etc.).
+Note there are other ways that participants may receive money from a cooperative (just like in other organizations; leases, loans, services for pay, etc.).
 The Comment will include illustrations discussed at the February 2006 meeting.